Fashion Inclusivity Case Study: Good American

 Angel Chang took her knowledge of art and applied it to her first designing positions at Donna Karan Collection in NYC and Chloé in Paris.
 Not long after in 2006, Chang created her first eponymous label that incorporated innovative technologies in her womenswear line.
 Her pieces included light-up fabrics, color-changing designs, and self-heated linings.

 However, after creating this line, Angel felt as though innovative technology was not the future of fashion, as one might think, but instead the opposite was to be true.
 So, in 2011, Chang moved from her NYC apartment to a mountain village in the Guizhou Province of rural China—one of the poorest regions in the country.
-Here, she looked to the past to learn the traditions of her ancestors to learn ancient textile producing techniques for her line.
+Here, she looked to the past to learn the traditions of her ancestors to learn ancient textile-producing techniques for her line.

-In 2016, Angel Chang became a TED Resident, speaking to a global audience, warning about the unsustainability of the fashion industry, and encouraging consumers to invest in a few pieces of high-quality clothing opposed to many pieces of lower quality clothing.
+In 2016, Angel Chang became a TED Resident, speaking to a global audience, warning about the unsustainability of the fashion industry, and encouraging consumers to invest in a few pieces of high-quality clothing as opposed to many pieces of lower quality clothing.
 She is also a Smithsonian Artist, and has been featured in countless publications from around the world for her dedication to sustainability and preserving traditional fabric production techniques.

 According to the ANGEL CHANG website, the brand encourages three main goals in its mission: Support women artisans, wear organic natural fibers, and buy only what you love.
-These three issues are addressed at the basis of the entire brand.
+These three issues are addressed on the basis of the entire brand.

 As we previously mentioned, the womenswear line is produced entirely by villagers in the Guizhou Province of China by women artisans that share ancestral background with Angel Chang herself.
 By producing the line completely vertically, “from seed to button”, as Chang puts it, she has the ability to ensure that cultural traditions are being honored, and the brand’s carbon footprint remains at a minimum.
 These goals are ensured with six pillars of social responsibility that the brand strives to maintain, as mentioned on its website.